CSBiology/BioFSharp/README.md

 Additionally, core algorithms for biological sequences such as alignments and pattern matching algorithms are implemented.

-Besides the core functionality, BioFSharp has several namespaces as sub-projects with different scopes.
-These are:
+Besides the core functionality, BioFSharp has several namespaces as sub-projects with different scopes:

 IO functionality
 ----------------